crishellco/vue-hubble/README.md

 ## Advanced

-### Namespacing
+### Deep Namespacing

-Hubble will automatically namespace all selectors in a given component by using it's own and it's ancestral component namespaces.
-Deep namespacing recurses up the component tree, ignoring missing or empty namespace values, to create a selector prefixed by joined (`--` delimiter) ancestral namespaces.
-This feature is enabled by default, but can be disabled via the install option `enableDeepNamespacing`.
+If the install option `enableDeepNamespacing` is `true` (default), Vue Hubble will automatically namespace all selectors in a given component by using it's own and it's ancestral component namespaces.
+Deep namespacing recurses up the component tree, ignoring missing or empty namespace values, to create a selector prefixed by joined(`--` delimiter) ancestral namespaces.

 #### Generated Selector Naming Convention